dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 #### Hardware and Software Prefetching. {#sec:HwPrefetch}

 One method to avoid cache misses and subsequent stalls is to prefetch data into caches prior to when the pipeline demands it.
 The assumption is the time to handle the miss penalty can be mostly hidden if the prefetch request is issued sufficiently ahead in the pipeline.
 Most CPUs provide implicit hardware-based prefetching that is complemented by explicit software prefetching that programmers can control.

 Hardware prefetchers observe the behavior of a running application and initiate prefetching on repetitive patterns of cache misses.
 Hardware prefetching can automatically adapt to the dynamic behavior of an application, such as varying data sets, and does not require support from an optimizing compiler.
 Also, the hardware prefetching works without the overhead of additional address generation and prefetch instructions.
 However, hardware prefetching works for a limited set of commonly used data access patterns.

 Software memory prefetching complements prefetching done by hardware.
 Developers can specify which memory locations are needed ahead of time via dedicated hardware instruction (see [@sec:memPrefetch]).
 Compilers can also automatically add prefetch instructions into the code to request data before it is required.
 Prefetch techniques need to balance between demand and prefetch requests to guard against prefetch traffic slowing down demand traffic.

 ### Main Memory {#sec:UarchMainmemory}

 Main memory is the next level of the hierarchy, downstream from the caches.
 Requests to load and store data are initiated by the Memory Controller Unit (MCU).
-In the past, this circuit was located in the north bridge chip on the motherboard.
+In the past, this circuit was located in the northbridge chip on the motherboard.
 But nowadays, most processors have this component embedded, so the CPU has a dedicated memory bus connecting it to the main memory.

 Main memory uses DRAM (Dynamic Random Access Memory) technology that supports large capacities at reasonable cost points.
 When comparing DRAM modules, people usually look at memory density and memory speed, along with its price of course.
 Memory density defines how much memory the module has measured in GB.
 Obviously, the more available memory the better as it is a precious resource used by the OS and applications.